Daikatana: Development

-The game was built using the original Quake game engine; according to an early interview, Romero planned Daikatana to have unique weapon sets and 16 monsters per time period.
+In 1997, Romero compared Quake's seven weapons and 10 monsters across the game with 150 polygons to Daikatana's 35 weapons and 16 monsters per episode with 500 polygons.
+John Carmack stated that a game of that size could not be completed by its December release date.
+Romero's design document for the game was 400 pages long.
+Kee Kimbrell, the co-creator of DWANGO, was the lead programmer.

 The core concept was to do something different with shooter mechanics several times within the same game.
 Romero created the basic storyline, and named its protagonist Hiro Miyamoto in honour of Japanese game designer Shigeru Miyamoto.
 The title is written in Japanese kanji, translating roughly to "big sword".
 The name comes from an item in a Dungeons & Dragons campaign played by the original members of id Software, which Romero co-founded.
 During this early period, the team consisted of fifteen people.
 The music was composed by a team which included Will Loconto.
-However, during its earlier production, the team saw the Quake II engine and decided to incorporate its code.
-This resulted in many delays when finalising the engine.
+Christian Divine created the character Superfly Johnson, originally named Super Williams in honor of Super Fly and Jim Kelly's character from Enter the Dragon.
+He was originally of French descent with "his name taken from the few cultural documents left in the apocalyptic future" and his "character arc would be finding out his real identity at the end".

+The game was built using the original Quake engine and had a planned release date of December 1997.
+Romero saw the Quake II demo at E3 1997 and decided to switch to the Quake II engine, but did not receive it until February 1998.
+A version of Daikatana on the Quake engine was shown at that year's E3 alongside Tomb Raider II "to a muted reception" according to Edge.
+It was listed at 50% completed by August 1997.
+This change resulted in many delays when finalizing the engine.
 The problems with programming the new engine contributed to the game being delayed from its projected 1998 release date.
 Romero stated prior to release that he would have chosen the Quake II engine to develop the game from the start if given the chance.
 Romero later ascribed some problems triggered in using the technology as being due to the rivalry manufactured by the company's marketing between them and id Software.
 Due to the delays, development of the game ran parallel to Anachronox, Dominion: Storm Over Gift 3, and eventually Deus Ex.
+Both Quake II and Quake III Arena came out before Daikatana.